CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 * postgres: A simple postgresql 14 service using a small persistent volume.
 * localstack: A simulator for S3, SSM, and SQS.

-The other three applications are BFD applications that can be deployed for testing:
+The other three are BFD applications that can be deployed for testing:

 * migrator: The bfd-db-migrator program running inside kubernetes as a batch job.
 * pipeline: The bfd-pipeline-app program running inside kubernetes as a batch job.